-The WAS collects enormous amounts of data on pensions (in fact, more than 100 variables in the individual dataset), but still it would appear that the quality of self-reported pension wealth data is lacking.
+The WAS collects enormous amounts of data on pensions (in fact, more than 100 variables in the individual dataset), but still, it would appear that the quality of self-reported pension wealth data is lacking.
 Part of the problem has to do with external macroeconomic data, annuity rates and discount factors, which can be (and have been) addressed by improved financial assumptions and better data sources (ONS, 2014).
 Probably the greater problem lies with respondents' estimates of the value of their private pension pots, which is by no means straightforward.
 It is expected that respondents may have a fair idea about their pension contributions, pension income and withdrawals - all in nominal terms.
-But, aided by discussions with ONS colleagues, we are coming to a firm conclusion that it is self-valuation of pension wealth where the main issue may lie.
-Respondents just do not have a clear sense of their pension wealth and many may not even know the precise nature of their pensions - how much the employer contributes, at what age they can reasonably expect to draw upon their pension wealth and how much, or even whether they are on DB or DC schemes.
+But, aided by discussions with ONS colleagues, we are coming to a firm conclusion that it is the self-valuation of pension wealth and many may not even know the precise nature of their pensions - how much the employer contributes, at what age they can reasonably expect to draw upon their pension wealth and how much, or even whether they are on DB or DC schemes.
 Unfortunately, the third also has implications for the valuation of pension wealth (see, for example, ONS, 2014, 2022e), which it appears is also part of the problem.

 However, there are also substantial positives here: the extensive data on pensions together with rich data on socio-economic, demographic and geographic features.
 This potentially allows excellent opportunities for estimating pension wealth, by cohorts, using extensive triangulation by individual and household features.
-If, then, the assumption that data on pension contributions are better quality is valid, then perhaps one can use microsimulation to obtain better estimates of pension wealth at individual and cohort levels.
-Importantly, this may also offer the valuable opportunity for validation of pension wealth estimates by age and demographic cohorts.
+If, then, the assumption that data on pension contributions are better quality is valid, perhaps one can use microsimulation to obtain better estimates of pension wealth at individual and cohort levels.
+Importantly, this may also offer a valuable opportunity for validation of pension wealth estimates by age and demographic cohorts.